LACMIP/emu/styleguide.md

 Format code snippets with \`...\`, e.g. `bundle exec jekyll serve`.

 File extensions written as part of a filename are lowercase, e.g. *example.jpg*, but when written alone are uppercase, e.g. "the file should be a JPG."

+Highlight important information using classes, e.g. "whatever text I want to write `{: .notice--warning}`."
+Adding `{: .notice--warning}` after your text block will highlight it in a box with a light yellow background.

+## Page-level options

+There are several things you may wish to control at the page level by overwriting site defaults.
+These include...
+- remove the right-hand table of contents by including `toc: false` to the yml header of the page

+## Naming files

+Markdown files being added to the *_documentation* collection should be named descriptively yet succinctly.
+Do not use any character other than a-z.

+Image files should be named descriptively.
+Recommendation is to name them according to the page they are being linked to, e.g. *labels_designs.jpg* is linked to the labels page.